authnull0/jt/docs/End User Guide/Login.md

 ![Login](../../../assets/images/LoginPage.png)

 * The user navigates to a URL in a browser and enters the username.
-* The browser prompts for previously configured authorization gesture via a roaming authenticator(phone or yubikey) or an inbuilt authenticator(PIN, biometric, etc.);
+* The browser prompts for previously configured authorization gesture via a roaming authenticator(Phone or Yubikey) or an inbuilt authenticator(PIN, biometric, etc.);
 the user complies and provides the authorization gesture.
 * The website shows the message, "Login complete."